-The following skill areas of Clinical Psychology are part of the WCP Group Internship Program: assessment and diagnosis, effective intervention, consultation and evaluation, and supervision.
+The following skill areas of Clinical Psychology are part of the Woods Creek Psychological Group (WCP Group) Internship Program: assessment and diagnosis, effective intervention, consultation and evaluation, and supervision.
 Training takes place in a clinical office setting and offers interns training in general clinical psychology, as well as the opportunity to concentrate on specific areas of psychology, such as couples counseling, family counseling, play therapy with children, art therapy, working with different age groups such as children, adolescents, young adults, adults, and elders.
 WCP Group provides psychological services for individuals experiencing depression, mood disorders, anxiety and/or panic, post traumatic stress, obsessions/compulsions, addiction, anger, chronic pain, eating disorders, transgender issues, and personality disorders.

 Because WCP Group is a clinical setting, a secondary goal of our training program is to provide the opportunity for preparation in areas related to patient populations served and skills and competencies needed to function in a clinical setting, such as: communication with peers; communication with other care providers such as doctors, therapists, referring agencies; scheduling; billing; referrals; legal and ethical considerations.
-While formal research opportunities are possible, performing research as an intern is not mandatory, and the primary emphasis is on providing an intensive supervised experience that develops a practitioner who uses scientific and imaginal skills general and specialized clinical practice.
+While formal research opportunities are possible, performing research as an intern is not mandatory, and the primary emphasis is on providing an intensive supervised experience that develops a practitioner who uses scientific and imaginal skills for both a general and specialized clinical practice.
 At the completion of the program, interns are expected to have developed proficiency in observation, interviewing, assessment, consultation and evaluation, report-writing, psychotherapy, imaginal-based treatments, mindfulness-based cognitive behavioral therapy, family therapy, and group therapy, which will serve them in subsequent clinical practice.

 Internship Program Requirements